 In addition to the meditations, perspectives, and exercises I present in the course, the students who have made the most progress in their struggle with retroactive jealousy are the ones most committed to identifying, challenging, and overcoming their insecurity.
 This seems to fit in with many of Chris Ryan’s arguments in Sex at Dawn.

 (Here’s another interesting video of Ryan in conversation with Robert Wright (author of The Evolution of God) discussing his experience at a swingers’ convention as it relates to his arguments regarding sexual jealousy.)

-Chris Ryan’s arguments are, of course, contentious; there’s a case to be made (and many have made it) that sexual jealousy is a direct by-product of our biology, rather than our social environment.
+Chris Ryan’s arguments are, of course, contentious.
+That sexual jealousy is a direct by-product of our biology, rather than our social environment.

-Some argue that jealousy in females (whether “rational” and/or fact-based, or not) is related to a concern about a partner squandering resources that would otherwise be utilized by her and her partner’s shared offspring.
+Some argue that jealousy in females is related to a concern about a partner squandering resources.
 (Whether children are in the picture or not, this is often a subconscious concern.)

-And, as men, on some level we may be concerned that our offspring/potential future offspring may not be truly “ours,” and thus, our genetic legacy will not continue for future generations.
+And, as men, we may be concerned that our offspring/potential future offspring may not be truly “ours”.
+And thus, our genetic legacy will not continue for future generations.

-Whatever you think of these arguments, if you’ve ever dealt with any type of sexual jealousy, Sex at Dawn is an enlightening and thought-provoking read, and one I would recommend for sufferers of retroactive jealousy.
+If you’re dealing with any type of sexual jealousy, Sex at Dawn is an enlightening and thought-provoking read.
+And, one I would recommend for sufferers of retroactive jealousy.

-Also check out Dr. Ryan’s TED talk on the question of whether or not we are biologically programmed to be “sexual omnivores:”
+Also, check out Dr. Ryan’s TED talk on the question of whether or not we are “sexual omnivores:”